What are characteristics of rainforests?

 Part III:

-INTERDEPENDENCE AND COMPLEX SYMBIOTIC RELATIONSHIP
+INTERDEPENDENCE AND COMPLEX SYMBIOTIC RELATIONSHIPS

 REVIEW QUESTIONS